Testing Every Ford Truck from F-150 to F-750 and Beyond!

 The F-150: America’s Favorite Pickup

-If you think “Ford truck,” chances are the F-150 is the first thing that comes to mind.
-For decades, it’s been America’s best-selling truck—and for good reason, and in many US states it’s the number one selling vehicle overall.
-The F-150 is the quintessential light-duty pickup, capable of handling work tasks during the day and family adventures on the weekend.
+When you hear “Ford truck,” it’s a safe bet that the F-150 is the first thing that pops into your head.
+It’s been America’s best-selling truck for decades — and with good reason, and in many US states, the best-selling vehicle, period.
+The F-150 is the classic light-duty pickup, able to serve as a “work truck” during the day and for family fun on the weekend.

 • Engine Options: Choose from a range of powertrains, including the 3.5L PowerBoost Full Hybrid V6 and the beastly 5.0L V8.